Ircama/osm-carto-tutorials/pages/41_updating-data.md

 ---
 layout: page
-title: Keeping the database in sync with OSM
+title: Keeping the local database in sync with OSM
 permalink: /updating-data/
 comments: true
 rendering-note: this page is best viewed with Jekyll rendering